mahmoodphd/HistoMSC/README.md

 ## Pre-trained Models and Test Data

-Due to their size, pre-trained models and test data are hosted on Zenodo.
-You can download them from:
+The following files are hosted on Zenodo due to their large size:
+- Pre-trained models for point detection, SqueezeNet, and YOLO
+- Test Whole Slide Image (WSI) file

+Download these files from:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14510135.svg)](https://doi.org/10.5281/zenodo.14510135)

-The Zenodo repository includes:
-- Pre-trained models for point detection, SqueezeNet, and YOLO
-- Test WSI image and corresponding annotations
-- Example output files
+Example annotation files and results are included in the repository under the `test/` directory to help you verify your installation.

 ## Citation